Wahesh/GlobalAzureBootcamp-2019/Lab2/README.md

 ## Goal

-In this lab you will create an Azure Resource Manager template to provision your Azure resources and configure them automatically.
+In this lab, you will create an Azure Resource Manager template to provision your Azure resources and configure them automatically.

 ## What is Azure Resource Manager (ARM) template

 Azure Resource Manager allows you to provision your applications using a declarative template.
 In a single template, you can deploy multiple services along with their dependencies.
-You use the same template to repeatedly deploy your application during every stage of the application life cycle.
+You use the same template repeatedly, to  deploy your application during every stage of the application life cycle.

 ## The benefits of using Azure Resource Manager (ARM) template